 Prioritizing Content Types

-You can choose two approaches – translating everything as it is, opting only for product and interface content, excluding user generated content and/or excluding frequently added content, like blog posts.
+Prioritizing languages is not more or less important than prioritizing content types.
+To prioritize content types properly, you can choose between two approaches: translating everything as it is, opting only for a product and interface content, excluding user-generated content, and/or excluding frequently added content, like blog posts.
 Each approach has its ups and downs.

 #1.
 Translating everything is the simplest approach as it assumes all your content is worth paying a little bit to have it available in a foreign language.